faddymichel/teatro/README.md

 The Host will play and Usher leaves for now.

 ### Time to Host Child-Processes; Or Shall It Be Called Plays?

+Since it is the Host playing now, `#play #host# is sent to the Client.
+The Host, then, sends `?command`.
+When the Client responds with a command, the Host attempts to start a new Child-Process/Play in which the command would start running.
+If the Play starts successfully, the Host issues a Producer Ticket and responds to the Client with `#ticket #issue #producer <STAMP>`.
+Or, responds with `#false` otherwise.
+Finally, the Host leaves and the Usher is back to play.

+In case of success,
+the Client should probably provide the Usher with the newly given `<STAMP>` so that the Producer Ticket plays.

+### Put Everything in Order before Playing